 It’s a tale as old as time.
 You have a task that needs to be completed that you’re dreading.
 You set off with good intentions to scratch it off your list that day.

-But, first, let my check my email one more time to make sure I didn’t overlook something this morning.
+But, first, you check your email one more time to make sure you didn’t overlook something this morning.

-Oh, here’s an email about that news story I was following last night.
-Let me get on Twitter and see if there are any updates.
+Oh, look, there’s an email about that news story you were following last night.
+You log onto Twitter to see if there are any updates.

 OK, now time to get this task done.
-But, first, let me stand up and stretch my legs for a couple minutes.
+But, first, you stand up and stretch your legs for a couple minutes.

 Wait a minute.
-This floorboard is loose.
-I don’t remember it being this loose before.
-Let me go grab the toolbox.
+You just notice a loose floorboard.
+It wasn't this loose before.
+Better go grab the toolbox.

 We all know how the story ends.
 Thing after thing keeps taking precedent, and the task keeps getting put off and remains undone.

-So why are you so lazy?
-What can we do to fix this problem?
+So why do we procrastinate, and what can we do to fix this problem?

 (Continued after ad.)

 Yes, there are times when you'll need to do that.
-But is that really the best longterm solution?
+But is that really a sustainable longterm solution?
 Do you really want to wake up every morning dreading the minutia that awaits you?
-When you dreamed of running a business, is this what you dreamed about?
+When you dreamed of owning a business, is this what you dreamed about?

-The first question that needs to be asked is, “Why?”
+The first question that needs to be asked is, “Why am I procrastinating?”

 That’s not a rhetorical question.
 There’s a simple answer.
 Here it is:

-You’re lazy because you’re forcing yourself to do things you don’t like, that you’re not good at, or both.
+You’re procrastinating because you’re forcing yourself to do things you don’t like, that you’re not good at, or both.

 Stop doing that.